aufartirta/aufartirta.github.io/_posts/2025-01-26-getting-closer-to-agi.md

 Despite these breakthroughs, true AGI is far from reality.
 Even the most advanced AI today is still missing key human-like capabilities, including:

 ### Creativity & Intuition
 While AI can generate highly realistic images, text, and even music, it does so by predicting patterns based on existing data rather than original thought.
 True creativity requires the ability to break from patterns, take inspiration from emotions, and produce entirely new concepts—something AI currently lacks.

 Intuition, similarly, is an instinctual ability that humans develop from experience, whereas AI lacks the ability to make decisions based on 'gut feelings' or abstract reasoning.

 ### Adaptability Across Domains
 AGI must be able to seamlessly transition between different fields, applying knowledge from one domain to another without specific retraining.
 Current AI systems, however, remain confined to specialized tasks: a model trained for image recognition cannot autonomously perform financial forecasting without significant retraining.

 This limitation highlights the gap between today’s AI, which excels in narrow applications, and true AGI, which would function more like a human-level generalist.

 ### Self-Awareness & Intentionality
-One of the fundamental traits of AGI is self-awareness—the ability to understand one’s own existence, decisions, and motivations.
+Self-awareness is a fundamental traits of AGI.
+It is the ability to understand one’s own existence, decisions, and motivations.
 Current AI systems do not have consciousness or intrinsic goals; they only execute commands based on training data and pre-defined objectives.
 Unlike humans, who make decisions based on emotions, experience, and self-reflection, AI lacks true intentionality—it does not have independent desires or the ability to set its own objectives beyond what it is programmed to achieve.

 So while AI is improving rapidly, the gap between where we are now and true human-like intelligence remains significant.